About the College Athletics Financial Information (CAFI) Database

 The Commission is publishing this financial database to advance transparency and understanding of athletics revenues and expenses.
 This effort highlights two key principles — transparency and financial integrity — promoted in the Commission’s 1991, 2001, and 2010 reports.

-The financial data are organized to show "Where the Money Comes From" (revenue) and "Where the Money Goes" (expenses) for each public Division I institution, athletics conference, and each of the three Division I subdivisions.
+The financial data are organized to show "Where the Money Comes From" (revenue) and "Where the Money Goes" (expenses) for each public Division I institution, athletics conference and each of the three DI subdivisions.
+Division I athletics financial data is not available from private institutions because of open records’ exemptions claimed.

 At a time when all of U.S. higher education is under unprecedented pressure to be more transparent to the public and more accountable for the results it achieves, intercollegiate athletics cannot expect to be immune to the same standards.